CleverRaven/Cataclysm-DDA/doc/GUIDE_FOOD_AND_DRINK.md

 0.210 Total good stuff

-Then we subtract the average RDI of the bad stuff:
+Then we subtract the average DRI of the bad stuff:

 0.071 Sugar
 0.002 Saturated fat